lance-gg/lance/docs/spaceships.md

   * GameEngine - start of a single game step
     * PhysicsEngine - handle physics step
   * **Broadcast game state to clients:** If a game-state broadcast is due
-    * For each connected player P_i_
+    * For each connected player Pᵢ
-      * Transmit a "world update" to player P_i_
+      * Transmit a "world update" to player Pᵢ
       * This world update is called a "sync" and contains only the necessary changes to game objects

-Note: the flow described above is already implemented in Lance, and the game developer only needs to implement the `ServerEngine` class and the `GameEngine` class.
+Note: the flow described above is already implemented in Lance.
+The game developer creates a sub-classes which inherits from `ServerEngine` and a sub-class which inherits from `GameEngine`.
+These two sub-classes contain server and game logic.

 ### Client Flow: